RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

 ---
-Title: Deployment with OpenShift CLI for Redis Enterprise Software on Kubernetes
+Title: Deployment with OpenShift CLI for Redis Enterprise for Kubernetes
 linkTitle: OpenShift CLI
 description: The Redis Enterprise operator and cluster can be installed via CLI tools OpenShift